segmentio/segment-docs/src/getting-started/01-what-is-segment.md

 [Segment Spec methods](/docs/connections/spec/) are how you collect interaction data from your interfaces, and the [Sources](/docs/connections/sources/) are what you package with your interfaces to collect and route the data.

-Once you've collected your interaction data, there are several different actions you can do:
+Once you've collected your interaction data, there are several different actions you can take:
 - Send it to [Destinations](/docs/connections/destinations/), which receive the data from any number of sources in real time
 - Send it to [Warehouses](/docs/connections/storage/) and other bulk storage tools, which hold your raw event schemas and update on regular intervals
 - Enrich the customer data you collect by [connecting data from your other tools](/docs/connections/sources/catalog/#cloud-apps), and then collect it in a warehouse to monitor performance, inform decision-making processes, and create uniquely customized user experiences.